afontenot/pyweight/docs/md/Basic Usage.md

 When you create a new **plan**, you will be prompted to save a file, with the extension `.wmplan`.
-With PyWeight's default settings, you won't need to remember where you saved this file because it will be opened for you automatically in the futuer.
+With PyWeight's default settings, you won't need to remember where you saved this file because it will be opened for you automatically in the future.
 However, you may want to keep it somewhere you'll remember so you can create backups.

 After saving your plan file you will be prompted to change your plan